chowden/docker-elk/README.md

 ### How can I tune the Kibana configuration?

-Kibana is configured inside the docker-compose file with two read-only files:
+Kibana is configured inside the docker-compose file with two read-only files, the first one is the one you care about:

     volumes:
       - ./logstash/config/logstash.yml:/usr/share/logstash/config/logstash.yml:ro